yunzvanessa/hadoop-windows-support/README.md

 In file `C:\hadoop\hadoop-yarn-project\hadoop-yarn\hadoop-yarn-applications\hadoop-yarn-applications-catalog\hadoop-yarn-applications-catalog-webapp\pom.xml`, change `nodeVersion` to `v16.17.0`

 ## Note
-For `hadoop.dll` and `winutil.exe` to work on windows, full permissions need to be granted to these binaries before committing.
+- For `hadoop.dll` and `winutil.exe` to work on windows, full permissions need to be granted to these binaries before committing.
 On windows, to correctly grant full permissions, right click on the file, select `proeprties -> security -> advanced`.
 Then give `read, write and execute `permissions to all users.
 Using `chmod 777` will not work.
+- If you still run into `java.lang.UnsatisfiedLinkError: org.apache.hadoop.io.nativeio.NativeIO$Windows.access0(Ljava/lang/String;I)Z`,there may be some dlls missing.
+Try running `winutils.exe` and look at the error message.
+For the hadoop.dll compiled here, we need `msvcr100.dll`.
+This dll needs to be added on the path where `hadoop.dll` is.
+- You can also install process monitor and dependency walker for analyzing.

 ## Reference
 - [https://github.com/kontext-tech/winutils]()